4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ## Add an Image View

 From the **Object library**, drag and drop an  **Image View** into a cell.
-You can search for "Image View" from the search bar at the bottom of the Object Library.
+You can search for "Image View" in the search bar at the bottom of the Object Library.

 ![Add Image View storyboard](assets/custom-listform/add-imageview-storyboard.png)

-From the **Size inspector panel**, set the Image View Width value to 110 and the Height value to 110.
+From the **Size inspector panel** (on the right side of the Interface Builder window), set the Image View Width value to 110 and the Height value to 110.
 Then set the X value to 8 and the Y value to 3.

 ![Image View position height and width](assets/custom-listform/imageview-position-height-width.png)

-Next, add a leading space constraint by clicking on the **Add New Constraints button**.
-Add width and height constraints too, as shown on the following visual:
+Next, add a leading space constraint by clicking on the **Add New Constraints button** (at the bottom of the Interface Builder window).
+Add width and height constraints too, as shown:

 ![Image View leading space width height](assets/custom-listform/imageview-leading-space-width-height.png)